korzecprzemek/odin_recipes/README.md

 # odin_recipes
-This is an implementation of a recipe site with the use of basic HTML tools
+This is an implementation of a recipe site with the use of basic HTML/CSS tools